 to ~/texmf/

-a different location, please amend the line
+.
+If you choose a different location, please amend the line

 #+LATEX_HEADER: \input{~/texmf/myAddUTF8}